 My 15+ years of education, clinical training, and clinical experience are important factors in my development as a mental health professional.
-Clinical expertise, professionalism, and extensive experience and enjoyment in serving a broad range of clients with a variety of concerns are hallmarks of my work.
-I believe my talents and my calling to serve others are uniquely united in my clinical work, and I view psychotherapy as a tremendous honor and privilege as I work with clients embarking on the difficult but rewarding journey of self-exploration and enlightenment.
+Clinical expertise, professionalism, and extensive experience and enjoyment in serving individuals with a variety of concerns are hallmarks of my work.
+I believe my talents and my calling to serve others are uniquely united in my clinical work, and I view psychotherapy as a tremendous honor and privilege as I work with individuals embarking on the difficult but rewarding journey of self-exploration and enlightenment.

 From 2002 to 2008, I attended the Illinois School of Professional Psychology at Argosy University Chicago; a professional school of clinical psychology accredited by the American Psychological Association located in downtown Chicago.
 During my academic training, I participated in several year-long clinical placements in such settings as DePaul University Counseling Services, Howard Brown Health Center (a community mental health center serving the LGBTQ communities of Chicago), and in a private practice setting.